-Pro-Am Beach Soccer is an organization offering the sand version of the sport to all ages, from youth (starting with 8U) and running through adult play.
-The organization’s biggest event is the Santa Cruz Open in Santa Cruz, California.
-That event, typically held over two days in June, brings in more than 150 teams and 2,000 athletes (attendance is capped because it quickly reaches capacity).
-It also hosts international events in Bali and Singapore.
-The National Championship is held in November/December.
+Pro-Am Beach Soccer is an organization offering the sand version of the sport to all ages, from youth (starting with 9U) and running through adult play.
+The organization’s biggest event has traditionally been the Santa Cruz Open in Santa Cruz, California.
+The National Championship is held in August.

 Sports Destination Management: How is your organization doing now that 2020 is behind us?